 If you are an adventure seeker who wishes to explore what France has to offer, then the city of Nice is a must.
-Whether you desire to sit on the pebbly shores of the Mediterranean or stop by in Nice as part of your road trip in Southern France, it is a friendly and relaxing place to visit.
+Whether you desire to sit on the pebbly shores of the Mediterranean or stop by in Nice as part of your road trip in Southern France after you've rented a car, it is a friendly and relaxing place to visit.
 It has many options for accommodation, ranging from family-run hostels to top-starred hotels.
 It is also a great place to treat your senses thanks to its beautiful spot right beside the sea and in between the heights of the mountains and hills.

 Nice’s best-known avenue is the Promenade des Anglais, which is where you can walk or bike from one end to the other and never run out of things to see.
 A few steps away from the Promenade is the Vieux Nice or the Old City.
 A series of museums, historical sites and entertainment houses can be found here and are best explored at your own pace.

 A long walk along the Promenade des Anglais is a highlight for anyone intending to admire the beautiful French Riviera.
 Also known as the “Walkway of the English”, the Promenade is Nice’s most famous boulevard.
 As you walk down the Promenade, be prepared to experience the sights, tastes and sounds of Nice: in Villa Masenna, at the flavours at Hotel Negresco, and the nights of great entertainment at Opera De Nice.
 Make sure to make a quick stop at the Vieux Nice to see the breathtaking views of the Promenade and coastline.